-Figure 11 presents a more quantitative comparison.
-Shown is a diagonal cut through the Fast Rotor at t=0.1 showing the density.
-The different lines show the result obtained with ATHENA (black line) and for the standard MHD implementation in GADGET (pink line).
+Figure 10 presents another quantitative comparison.
+Shown is a diagonal cut through the Fast Rotor at t = 0.1 showing the density.
+The different lines show the result obtained with ATHENA (black line) and for the three different SPH-MHD implementations in GADGET (colored lines).
 The very small, red error bars reflect the RMS of the values held by the individual particles within the 3D slab through the three dimensional simulations corresponding to the local smoothing length.
-The results show remarkable agreement between the two simulations and also compare well with results quoted in the literature (e.g. Londrillo & Del Zanna 2000)
+The results show remarkable agreement between the simulations and also compare well with results quoted in the literature (e.g. Londrillo & Del Zanna 2000).
+Here the smoothing of sharp features in the two implementations with regularization is quite clear visible and leads to a less good match than the basic SPH-MHD implementation.

-Note that although we perform our calculations in three dimensions and without a regularization scheme, the implementation produce a result, which has the same quality as other schemes in two dimensions with regularization (e.g. Price & Monaghan 2005; Børve et al. 2006).
+Note that although we perform our calculations in three dimensions and without a regularization scheme, the implementation produce a result, which has the same quality as other schemes in